Product Description

 “In the beginning was the Word . . .”
 (John 1:1)

 Everything but God has a beginning.
-The Apostle John is careful to assert, at the very beginning of his Gospel, that the Word was in the beginning, and that God the Father made all things through that Word Whom we know as Christ.
-After Christ’s death and resurrection, John wrote his Gospel to encapsulate Christ’s life even though he could not capture it completely.
-“There are many other signs that Jesus worked and the disciples saw, but they are not recorded in this book.
-These are recorded so that you may believe that Jesus is the Christ, the son of God, and that believing this you may have life through his name.”
-(John 20:30-31).
+The Apostle John asserted that the Word was in the beginning, and that God the Father made all things through that Word Jesus Christ.
+John wrote his Gospel to summarize Christ’s life.
+“There are many other signs that Jesus worked and the disciples saw, but they are not recorded in this book.”
+(John 20:30).

 Saint Francis wrote his Testament when he realized that his death was imminent.
-In it, he briefly summarized the high points of his conversion and the joys and trials that followed.
-Skipping over a great deal of his spiritual journey, he focused on what he considered essential for his brothers.
+In it, he summarized the high points of his life.

 Thursday after Ash Wednesday